2lindell/advent/docs/source.txt

 [O22]The bottled oil is a liquid with printed name "oil in the bottle" and description [ccr]"It looks like ordinary oil to me."
 Understand "lubricant/grease" as the bottled oil.
+Rule for printing the name of the bottled oil while listing contents: say "oil".
 Instead of pouring the bottled oil on:
 	now the noun is nowhere;
 	say [M77]"Your bottle is empty and the ground is wet.";